tompscanlan/vic-persistence-blog/vic-persistance.md

 There should be a blog entry about this specific use case in the near future.

-### Re-create data on loss
+### Re-create or replay data on loss

 If you can design your application to be able to re-create any needed data, you're using this pattern.

-An example of this might be a prime number finder, where if the discovered primes are lost due to the container dying, the same primes can be re-discovered in another container.
+An example of this might be a prime number finder tasked with finding a set of prime numbers in a range of numbers by counting up from the low end of the range and testing each number for primacy.

-A less brain-dead example would be to leverage an external kafka service as a journal to save every transaction.
-When a container dies, and is replaced, it can replay all the prior transactions until state is up-to-date.
+If the primes are stored for future use, but the data is lost for any reason, a new instance of the process can scan the same range and would find the same numbers that the original process found.
+In this case, the data is inherent to the requirements of the process, so the data can be recreated.

+A more efficent varient of this process would store each found prime and the last number tested in apache Kafka.
+Given a consistent initial range and the transaction log, we can quickly get back to a known state without re-testing each number for primacy, and continue processing from there.

 ### Persistent Filesystem